 - More ICM, on the failings of the British Columbia “Integrated Case Management” system ($120M and counting).

 - BC Government Email: Defective by Design, on the parlous state of the BC government email services.

 six), a series of responses to common objections to open source.

 - Googlesoft Redux, on the tendency of Google to squash the latest thing.

 - British Columbia IT Outsourcing Update

 an annual review of the provincial public accounts entries for major IT firms.

-I deliver keynote presentations to different conferences, usual geospatial ones, once or twice a year, and the odds of getting a good recording have been going up lately.
+I deliver keynote presentations to different conferences, usually geospatial ones, once or twice a year, and the odds of getting a good recording have been going up lately.
 Here are some of my favourites.

 - Data Pipes & Relevance On how government geospatial data creators should be thinking about the future of our industry.

 - The Undiscovered Country An expansion on “The Future and All That” with specific reference to the privacy implications of ubiquitous geospatial monitoring.